Lauren Chen: Career

 Chen began her online career in 2016, using the moniker "Roaming Millennial" on YouTube.
-Her videos focused on various political and social issues from a conservative viewpoint, including critiques of immigration, LGBTQ+ rights and feminism.
+Her videos focused on various political and social issues from a conservative viewpoint, including critiques of immigration, LGBT rights and feminism.
 These views helped her gain a significant following among conservative audiences.

 Throughout her rise in the conservative media sphere, Chen's platform facilitated connections with both mainstream conservative figures and more controversial individuals.
 In 2017, she interviewed Richard Spencer, a white supremacist and prominent figure in the alt-right movement, though she publicly distanced herself from his white nationalist views.
 By positioning herself as a more moderate voice while engaging with controversial figures, she became a bridge between mainstream conservatism and the far-right online ecosystem.

-On December 5, 2017, Chen founded Roaming Millenial Inc.: a company that was incorporated in Pointe-Claire, Quebec, Canada.
-The company currently operates in Hudson, Quebec, Canada, and is co-owned by Chen's husband: Liam Donovan.
+On 5 December 2017, Chen founded Roaming Millenial Inc.: a company that was incorporated in Pointe-Claire, Quebec, Canada.
+The company currently operates in Hudson, Quebec, and is co-owned by Chen's husband: Liam Donovan.

 In late 2018, Chen started writing for Evie Magazine, an antifeminist women's magazine.
 She wrote pieces deriding hookup culture and careerism in women.
 In a 2020 column, she argued that calling COVID-19 "the Chinese virus" was not racist and criticized Chinese state media's "propaganda" about COVID-19.

 By 2019, Chen had accumulated over 400,000 subscribers on her (now-suspended) YouTube channel and continued to expand her presence.
 She became a contributor to CRTV, which later merged with Glenn Beck's TheBlaze, where she hosted her own show, Pseudo-Intellectual.
 She contributed to Turning Point USA, an American conservative nonprofit organization.

 In 2021, she began contributing op-eds to RT, a Russian state media outlet, publishing articles with headlines such as "America’s 'white supremacy' is a myth" and "If you’re American and oppose war with Russia, expect to be smeared as unpatriotic."
 According to a federal indictment, Chen, identified as "Founder-1," was allegedly compensated by RT to create and publish over two hundred videos on her personal YouTube channel without disclosing the source of funding.

 Chen has expressed support for white supremacist streamer Nick Fuentes's anti-Israel stance on the Gaza war; and criticized U.S. support for Ukraine in the Russo-Ukrainian War.
 She has suggested that former U.N.
 Ambassador Nikki Haley should "move to Ukraine and run for its presidency".

 Tenet Media and alleged Russian connections

-On January 19, 2022, Chen co-founded Tenet Media with her husband, Liam Donovan.
+On 19 January 2022, Chen co-founded Tenet Media with her husband, Liam Donovan.
 In January 2023, Chen allegedly received a contract from RT to recruit other commentators for Tenet Media as part of the former's efforts to influence U.S. public opinion.
 Chen recruited conservative or conservative-adjacent commentators Matt Christiansen, Tayler Hansen, Benny Johnson, Tim Pool, Dave Rubin, and Lauren Southern to be a part of the Tenet Media network.
 Despite her role at Tenet, her name did not appear on the company's website, nor did she publicly associate her title with the organization on social media.